mainyaa/zapzapzap/README.md

 # Zapzapzap

-Zapzapzap is a simple application for TRPG game user sheets on Mac OS X.
+Zapzapzap is a simple todo application on Mac OS X.

 ## Install